Partner Sites

 What are your chances in the H1B visa lottery?

-As we’ve mentioned, as an MBA or master’s graduate you’re at an advantage, as you can apply twice.
+As we’ve mentioned, being an MBA or master’s graduate you’re at an advantage, as there's an extra 20,000 visas available.
 Moreover, graduates from US business schools have access to appealing post-graduation opportunities, with top companies that will sponsor your H-1B visa headquartered in the US.

 Read: The Top 15 Companies That Sponsor H1B Visas